Zika and Travel

 Here’s what you need to know:

-- On this world map from the Centers for Disease Control and Prevention (CDC), countries in purple have a risk of Zika: https://wwwnc.cdc.gov/travel/page/world-map-areas-with-zika
+- Areas with a risk of Zika are shown in purple on this world map from the Centers for Disease Control and Prevention (CDC): https://wwwnc.cdc.gov/travel/page/world-map-areas-with-zika

-- There is a risk of getting Zika from infected mosquitoes if you travel to any purple country.
+- There is a risk of getting Zika from infected mosquitoes if you travel to any area in purple.

 - Travel and Pregnancy